 In these moments, there isn’t time to attend a conference or read five different books.
 You need to learn—and quickly—so that you can respond with the love and compassion of Christ.

 We’ve put together a resource just for you.
-It’s a Virtual Course of over 40 videos and articles, including a 16-video series with customized handouts for parents and pastors, plus recordings of past trainings and webinars.
+It’s our Digital Leaders Course of over 40 videos and articles, including a 16-video series with customized handouts for parents and pastors, plus recordings of past trainings and webinars.

 For just $50 you can gain one-year access to this powerful tool!